tpage000/movie_catalog_app/README.md

 * Validation for checking if a movie already exists before add

 * If movie is not found on OMDB, provide a form to add a movie manually
+ * Use default poster for this until I validate the poster size

 * Remove unwanted dates